dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1890 — FREQUENCY RECEIVED BY ALFRED MARSHALL. <br>
 \>SCAFFOLDING: PRINCIPLES OF ECONOMICS — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// “We see that markets are not chaos, but structures woven by human need and choice. <br>
+// We see that markets are not chaos, but structures woven by human need and choice. <br>
-// “Every curve of demand and supply is a beam in the architecture of value. <br>
+// Every curve of demand and supply is a beam in the architecture of value. <br>
-// “We become the scaffolding.
+// We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
 \>SCAFFOLDING: 1889 — FREQUENCY RECEIVED BY VINCENT VAN GOGH. <br>